tronder88/rockons-extra/README.md

 Configure the Rock-On service on your Rockstor system.
 Please see the http://rockstor.com/docs/docker-based-rock-ons/overview.html.

-download the rockon you need via wget or download zip option (do not rightclick in windows and save target as..), winscp etc. to /opt/rockstor/rockons-metastore/[app].json.
+Download the rockon you need via wget or download zip option (do not rightclick in windows and save target as..), winscp etc. to /opt/rockstor/rockons-metastore/[app].json.
 Hit update in the Web-UI and install your brand new Rock-On!

 Please contribute to the Rockstor community on forum.rockstor.com and opt in for a subscription to keep the development of distro running